Migueldfr/Migueldfr/README.md

   <h2></h2>
 </div>

-I am a Data Science from Madrid, Spain.
 I have an entrepreneurial spirit and a background in business development, coupled with experience in data analysis.

 I enjoy working with large amounts of data to obtain valuable insights that can help make informed decisions.
 I believe that data is a valuable asset and that it can be used to drive business growth.
 As a Data Scientist, I have a strong foundation in statistics and programming, I am full feel doing algorithm with machine learning and predictions.